mamoruimade/chatWithPpt/Readme.md

 # PowerPoint Chat Assistant

 This project enables users to interact with the content of PowerPoint files (`.ppt`, `.pptx`, `.pptm`) using Azure OpenAI services.
 The script extracts text from PowerPoint files, combines it with a predefined system prompt, and uses it as a system message for generating conversational responses.
+Additionally, a Streamlit-based web interface (`main_st.py`) is provided for a more user-friendly experience.

 ---

 ## Features

-- **PowerPoint Text Extraction**: Extracts text, titles, and slide numbers from PowerPoint files.
+- **PowerPoint Text Extraction**: Extracts text, titles, slide numbers, and presenter notes from PowerPoint files.
 - **File Metadata**: Includes the original PowerPoint file name in the extracted JSON data.
 - **System Prompt Integration**: Automatically prepends a predefined prompt (`pre_paper_prompt.txt`) to the extracted content for consistent instructions to the AI.
 - **Conversation Management**: Saves conversation history with timestamps in the conversation_history folder.